-Bulbs grow leaves and then produce flowers during the growing season.
+• Bulbs - Bulbs grow leaves and then produce flowers during the growing season.
 The leaves die at the end of the growing season and the bulb remains in the soil until the next growing season.
 Bulbs also produce new bulbs around or inside the older bulb.
 To grow new plants from bulbs, dig up the plants when they have died down at the end of the growing season.
 Separate or split the bulb, or store them in a cool, dark and dry place and replant them before the beginning of the next growing season.
 Examples of bulbs are plants such as African potatoes, lily, iris, onion, garlic, chives and shallots.
 Farmers grow onion from seeds.
 To produce onion seeds, they plant onion bulbs.

-5.3 Growing plants from cuttings
+Growing plants from cuttings

-Cutting is a common and fast method of propagating perennial plants.
-A healthy plant should be selected, as the plant propagated from a cutting results in an identical offspring and preserves the same qualities.
+Taking cuttings are a fast and effective method for propagating perennial plants.
+A healthy plant should be selected, as the plant propagated from a cutting, results in an identical offspring and preserves the same qualities.
 A cutting taken from an unhealthy plant will result in an unhealthy offspring.

-Depending with the plant species cuttings will take generally 3 to 9 months to develop sufficient roots before they can be transplanted.
+Depending with the plant species, cuttings will generally take 3 to 9 months to develop sufficient roots before they can be transplanted.